 4. There are significant preparation activities associated with the review of the corrective actions program and the conduct of Performance-Drills.
 Guidance on those activities is given under the appropriate sections.

+5. Consider IMC 2515 Appendix B, Attachment 2, pertaining to Inspection Preparation.

 b.
 Key Attribute - Design